izeimai/burger/README.md

 This is the first 'full-stack' application which incorporates REST (REpresentational State Transfer), an important aspect of contemporary web applications.

+Challenges:
+Keeping straight about which files are what portion of the MVC design and when it was loading was hard.
+The debugger functionality in VSCode was a great tool to figure out what each variable held and revealing each of the steps.

 Future directions:
 I think it would be visually appealing to have an image of a burger that closely resembles the description show up instead of just the description.
 I wonder if it'll be possible to get a google image of a real "cheeseburger" to be inserted in the left side.